C01-TEAM5/search-engine-utsc/proposal/process.md

 Our workflow was organized using Google Docs and Slack.
 Slack was used as a primary communication channel for offline discussions.
 Google Docs was used to collaboratively write and view written notes and progress for phase 1 files.
-For the user interface, we used JustInMindâ€™s prototyper, a program available on the BV lab machines.
+For the user interface, we used JustInMind’s prototyper, a program available on the BV lab machines.

 Team decisions were made on a majority vote basis (requiring 3 of 4